 I had a bit of help from two lovely ladies who were fellow travelers on my group tour of New Zealand.
 (If you’re looking for a group tour in New Zealand, I highly recommend booking with the excellent G Adventures.
 You can check out the tours they offer here.)

 But we really did get all this done in just one morning of our One Day in Rotorua Itinerary, so I’m sure you can too!
 Find some off the best that Rotorua has to offer with…

 approximately top 5: One Day in Rotorua Itinerary

 I’ve been told by quite a few Australians and Kiwis alike that Americans don’t know good coffee.
 Therefore, perhaps you will think my judgement suspect when I say that the Fat Dog Cafe has everything I look for in a breakfast place.
 There’s both delicious coffee and an adorable logo.
 (I forgot to take a picture of the logo, but I’m pretty sure it’s of a malnourished cat.)

 Enjoy a light breakfast here because we have a soak in a mineral bath followed by a roll down a hill ahead of us on our One Day in Rotorua Itinerary.
 So I wouldn’t stuff your bod with eggs and sausages or you might get sick!

 2) geothermal spa at qe health

-I recommend going to the thermal bath at QE Health.
+I recommend going to the thermal bath at QE Health during your one day in Rotorua itinerary.
 It’s affordable at only 15 dollars per person.
 Also, it’s historically interesting because it because this spa started as a place for WWII soldiers to convalesce.
 Of course you don’t deserve a good soak as much as they do, but don’t let that stand in your way.

 24 hour tip